lucaong/jquery-machine/README.md

 The last method let you attach the same state machine to different elements, with different starting states.

+However you choose to define it, you must make sure that one of the states is the `defaultState`.

 Classes corresponding to the current state
 ------------------------------------------